SeshagiriSriram/Devops/kubernetes/logging/README.md

 ## Sample Dashboard

-A sample dashboard can be found /docker/prometheusgrafana.
+A sample dashboard can be found under the /docker/prometheusgrafana.
 Before importing the JSON, make sure to change IP address to reflect the Windows server where the Windows Exporter is running - this is usually a.b.c.d:9182.

 - Next run the below